Ramplex-Technologies/clujo/README.md

 - [Contributing](#contributing)
 - [License](#license)

-# clujo

-Clujo is a flexible solution for managing scheduled tasks in your distributed Node.js / Deno applications.
-It would not be possible without the amazing work of the following projects:

-- [Croner](https://github.com/Hexagon/croner/tree/master?tab=readme-ov-file): used for running task graphs on a cron schedule
-- [ioredis](https://github.com/redis/ioredis) - (not a dependency, but the supported redis client) used to ensure single execution in a distributed environment
-- [redis-semaphore](https://github.com/swarthy/redis-semaphore) (only used if an `ioredis` instance is provided to start method) - used to ensure single execution in a distributed environment

-Coming soon: bun support.

-**IMPORTANT**: Clujo is now published under `@ramplex/clujo` on npm and jsr.
-If you are using the old `clujo` package, please update your dependencies to use `@ramplex/clujo` instead.
-All future versions will be published under the new package name.

 ## Features

 - Clujo provides an intuitive interface for setting up cron-like schedules, making it easy to create and manage recurring tasks.
 - Clujo's task orchestration allows you to define and execute a set of interdependent tasks, running independent tasks in parallel when possible while ensuring dependent tasks wait for their prerequisites.
-- Clujo's context system allows you to pass and modify state between tasks, enabling sophisticated data flow and making it easier to build complex, stateful workflows.
+- Clujo's context system allows you to pass and modify state between tasks, enabling sophisticated data flow and making it easier to build complex, stateful workflows, with type safety in mind.
 - Clujo includes a configurable retry policy, enabling your tasks to automatically recover from transient failures without manual intervention.
 - When used with Redis, Clujo provides out-of-the-box distributed locking, preventing overlapping executions in a distributed environment.
 - Clujo offers type-safe task definitions and context management.